Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 ## COPY command
 Duration: 15

-Now that we seen Snowpipe, let's run a similar experiment with COPY command.
+Now that we have seen Snowpipe, let's run a similar experiment with COPY command.
 For this, let's reset the environment:

 ```sql
 CREATE OR REPLACE DATABASE hol_streaming;